 Where Did The Bone Fragments Come From?

-Zellner has been attempting to get the bone fragments since 2016, but she’s been unsuccessful.
+Since 2016, Zellner had been trying to get bone fragments.
 Her request for testing was approved, denied, and is now pending examination by the Court of Appeals.
-State law says that evidence must be preserved until the defendant is discharged from prison.
+According to state law, evidence is kept until the defendant leaves prison..

 Zellner said during an interview, “It isn’t just the pelvic bone, there are about 10 bones that were recovered from the quarry.
 By giving them to the Halbach family, they just confirmed they believe those bones are human.
 It’s a very sneaky way to get evidence destroyed.”